Skip to main content

 The result of this semantic search, or contextual search, is dramatically increased accuracy and reliability.
 Consider, for example, a financial asset manager who uses the system to retrieve the expense ratio for a large fund.
 With traditional RAG, there’s a good chance that the system will successfully find the document containing the sought-after value; it might, however, generate a text about definition of expense ratios rather than outputting the values.

 Not so with GraphRAG.
 By parsing documents against the enterprise taxonomy, the system gains access to more granular information; for high-precision and high-compliance applications the taxonomy provides authoritative human-curated domain knowledge.
 This paves the way for otherwise impractical use cases.
-Users can, for example, ask the system to provide the expense ratios of large, mid, and small cap mutual funds.
+Users can, for example, ask the system to provide the expense ratios of large, mid, and small cap mutual funds, or structured data stored in tables or databases.
 In response, the system can return the answer, nicely summarized in three easy-to-read bullet points.

 GraphRAG: A Game-Changer For RAG Accuracy – When Done Right